syncfusion-content/angular-docs/angular/TimePicker/Time-Format.md

 ---
 layout: post
-title: Time-Format
+title: Time Picker in Angular TimePicker Control | Syncfusion
-description: time format
+description: Learn here all about time format support in Syncfusion Angular TimePicker control, its elements, and more.
 platform: Angular
 control: TimePicker
 documentation: ug
 ---

-# Time Format
+# Time Format in Angular TimePicker

 **TimePicker** widget provides you an option to change the time format.